ImpulseAdventure/GUIslice-Builder/README.md

 ### Enhancements for 0.16.0

+With this release the Builder becomes a true WYSIWYG editor for most platforms.
+The Builder now reads and parses your actual Platform Font header and c files and renders them inside the Builder.
+This native font support will now be able to give you accurate sizing and positioning information for supported fonts.
+Plus your text will be now displayed exactly as it will appear on your target TFT display.

+The Native Font support includes, Adafruit's Builtin GLCD fonts, and Adafruit's GFX compatable fonts, and Teensy ILI9341_t3 fonts.
+You may still tell the Builder to simulate fonts it doesn't directly support, see the User Guide for more information about font handling.

 GUIslice API 0.16.0 has upgraded the Keypad support.
 This is a breaking change for the API so the Builder now will require running with GUIslice API 0.16.0 and higher.

-The Builder now support ctrl-Z for Undo and ctrl-Y for Redo.
+The Builder has added support for ctrl-Z for Undo and ctrl-Y for Redo.

 ### Bug Fixes 0.16.0
  - Bug No. 191 Crash if slider min=max